polydawn/reach/README.md

-Stellar
+Reach
 =======

-Stellar is a core part of [the Timeless Stack](https://repeatr.io);
+Reach is a core part of [the Timeless Stack](https://repeatr.io);
-Stellar understands pipelines of computations, and generates formulas for [Repeatr](https://github.com/polydawn/repeatr) to evaluate.
+Reach understands pipelines of computations, and generates formulas for [Repeatr](https://github.com/polydawn/repeatr) to evaluate.

 tl;dr: if you're looking at Repeatr and thinking
 "wow, that's neat, but I don't want to copy-paste a bunch of hashes"...
-Stellar is the thing that fixes that for you.
+Reach is the thing that fixes that for you.

 By Example